 The statement of roles and relationships described in this section was prepared initially by the Academic Projects and Policies Committee of the Graduate Student Council (GSC).
 The Office of Graduate Education (OGE) and the Graduate Student Council (GSC) collaborate on ongoing work in the development and dissemination of best practices in graduate student advising.
 The statements regarding the relationship between the student and the advisor, department, and Institute were revised in 2014–2015 as part of an initiative led by the GSC Academic Research and Careers (ARC) Committee, to create guidelines for best practices in graduate student advising and mentoring.
 The guidelines are endorsed by the Committee on Graduate Programs.

-Students and faculty are encouraged to manage conflicts and seek assistance through a variety of MIT resources and offices, compiled in resources.mit.edu.
-These include:
+Students and faculty are encouraged to manage conflicts and seek assistance through a variety of MIT resources and offices.
+These include the list below, and ask.mit.edu can help you identify others:

 Independent, confidential, and neutral resource that helps MIT community members express concerns, resolve disputes, manage conflicts, and learn more productive ways of communicating.